SamuelCicuitStudio/PowerDistributionBoard/Ui/README.md

 ## UI

 This section previews the web interface.
-All screenshots are stored in the repository at **`ui/`**.
-Click any thumbnail to open the full-size image.
+All screenshots are stored in the repository at **`ui/`** and are already referenced below. **Click any thumbnail** to open the full-size image in GitHub.

+**How to view on GitHub**

+- **Desktop:** Left-click a thumbnail to open it; use your browser’s back button to return.
+Right-click → “Open link in new tab” if you want to keep the gallery open.
+- **Mobile:** Tap a thumbnail to open the full view; pinch to zoom.
+Use your back gesture to return.
+- **If an image doesn’t load:** Check your internet connection and refresh the page.
+GitHub is case-sensitive—make sure filenames match exactly.
+Cached pages sometimes need a hard refresh (Ctrl/Cmd + Shift + R).

+**How to add more screenshots later**

+1. Put new `.png` / `.jpg` files in the **`ui/`** folder.
+2. Duplicate one `<td>…</td>` block below and change only the filename/label (keep the URL-encoded characters intact).
+3. Commit your changes—GitHub will render them automatically.

 > Tip: Filenames with spaces or accented characters are fully supported below (they’re URL-encoded).
-If you rename files, update the paths here .
+If you rename files, update the paths here.

 <table>
 <tr><td align="center" valign="top"><a href="Capture%20d%E2%80%99%C3%A9cran%202025-11-01%20042258.png"><img src="Capture%20d%E2%80%99%C3%A9cran%202025-11-01%20042258.png" alt="Capture d’écran 2025-11-01 042258" width="300"></a><br/><sub>Capture d’écran 2025-11-01 042258</sub></td><td align="center" valign="top"><a href="Capture%20d%E2%80%99%C3%A9cran%202025-11-01%20042326.png"><img src="Capture%20d%E2%80%99%C3%A9cran%202025-11-01%20042326.png" alt="Capture d’écran 2025-11-01 042326" width="300"></a><br/><sub>Capture d’écran 2025-11-01 042326</sub></td><td align="center" valign="top"><a href="Capture%20d%E2%80%99%C3%A9cran%202025-11-01%20042345.png"><img src="Capture%20d%E2%80%99%C3%A9cran%202025-11-01%20042345.png" alt="Capture d’écran 2025-11-01 042345" width="300"></a><br/><sub>Capture d’écran 2025-11-01 042345</sub></td></tr>